humblef00ls/aparimeya.art/README.md

 # Experimental Ray Tracer

 An experimental ray tracer built with WebGPU, exploring real-time rendering techniques.
+Features multiple spheres with different materials, a floor plane, and a gradient skybox.
 Might make it a package / standalone thing that is helpful to get started with WebGPU but will definitely be using this for my personal website.

 <!-- Add screenshot here -->